rawiriblundell/linux_speedrun/README.md

 And let's test it:

 ```
-▓▒░$ ./addln "#this is a testline" ls
+▓▒░$ ksh addln "#this is a testline" ls
 ▓▒░$ cat ls
 #!/bin/ksh
 printf -- '%s\n' ./.* ./*